 Teens who meet the criteria for alcohol abuse and dependency require medical interventions to quit drinking.
 Brief interventions are often given in primary care, emergency room, or school-based medical settings.
 These straightforward approaches may help the teen from severe alcohol use disorders and health problems related to alcohol use.

 Some teens may need rehabilitation programs due to more than one substance use disorder, such as alcohol and drug use.
+Rehabilitation programs need to be sustained and ongoing.
 Teens with coexisting psychiatric disorders may also require more specific care.
 Medications to prevent drinking are usually given if no option is left to tackle alcohol abuse and dependence.

 A teen’s decision to start drinking can be due to an interplay between environmental and genetic factors.
 It can also be due to the easy availability of alcohol.
 Strict rules on underage drinking may help teens avoid alcohol.
 In addition, treatments can help teens who already have alcohol dependency to stop alcohol usage.